stonecharioteer/KOllector/README.md

 - RabbitMQ UI: http://localhost:15672 (guest/guest)
 - Postgres: localhost:5432

-The default compose mounts `./sample-highlights` as an example.
-Replace this with your actual Syncthing folder as described above.
+**Note**: The default `docker-compose.yml` mounts `./highlights:/data/highlights:ro`.
+If you created a symlink as recommended above, you're all set.
+Otherwise, you'll need to update the volume mounts in `docker-compose.yml` to point to your actual highlights location.

 ## Configure